axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/business-details-page.rst

 Introduction
 ------------

-The Additional Case detail page shows all custom fields of a case.
-It is opened by clicking on ``Show business details`` in Case detail.
+The Business Details page shows all custom fields of a case.
+It is opened by clicking on ``Business details`` in Case detail.

 You can modify this page for each case by providing a relative URL to the case.